ganeti/ganeti/man/gnt-instance.rst

     or specify the address of one of the interfaces on the node to restrict listening to that interface.

+vnc\_password\_file
+    Valid for the Xen HVM and KVM hypervisors.

+    Specifies the location of the file containing the password for connections using VNC.
+The default is a file named vnc-cluster-password which can be found in the configuration directory.

 vnc\_tls
     Valid for the KVM hypervisor.